simonvomeyser/simple-web-dev/resources/markdown/ten-trello-tidbits.blade.md

 Here I simply want to mention a few things that the Trello Team does really well and with an incredible amount of focus on User Experience (UX).

-I mean..
+I mean...
 I regularly feel hugged by the Trello UX team.. is that really just me?

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1522257594/Trello/agkalini3.jpg)